 This is far from a tremendous addition to my Jerusalem portfolio first started in this post.
-There are several overlapping reasons for the paucity of my photographic output on this past visit.
+There are several overlapping reasons for the paucity of my photographic output on this recent visit.
 I will not bore you with them.
 A few reasonably good shots are in here somewhere.

 The doors in the Old City can probably fill up a camera’s memory card all by themselves for someone inclined to focus on them.
 Here are just a couple of examples.